International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-06-27-Conceptual-Theory.markdown

 # The Conundrum of  Soil Organic Material (SOM)

 It's hard to pinpoint individual controls of SOM storage because soils are highly heterogeneous and there are many potential processes occurring across multiple scales.
 From the the nano-scale interactions between minerals and SOM to the macro-scale protection of large SOM particles by aggregates, soil systems are complex and hard to study.

 Historically, SOM was believed to condense into larger molecules that are more recalcitrant (chemically resistance to decay) and persist in soils, a theory known as "humification", and a lot of work in soils in centered around this idea.
 However, we have come to understand that humification as a theory doesn't make sense.
 Movement away from humification theory was catalyzed by improvements in measurement and visualization of the soil system by techniques like nuclear magnetic resonance (NMR) and in-situ soil chemistry that showed that complex "humic" macromolecules are not prevalent in soils.
 Instead most SOM resembles biomolecules created by plants and microbes.

 ![Figure 2.
 How our view of SOM has changed as we employ new soil measurement techniques.
 For full figure text see Schmidt et al. (2011) DOI: [10.1038/nature10386](https://www.nature.com/articles/nature10386)](https://media.springernature.com/m685/nature-assets/nature/journal/v478/n7367/images/nature10386-f2.2.jpg#right)
 *Figure 2.
 How our view of SOM has changed as we employ new soil measurement techniques.
 For full figure text see Schmidt et al. (2011) DOI: [10.1038/nature10386](https://www.nature.com/articles/nature10386)*

 Though it has long been understood by soil scientists that discrete stabilization mechanisms are at work in soils, there has been a lack of acceptance of these ideas in adjoining disciplines that also deal with soils.
-Everyone who works with soil should consider physical disconnection, sorption/desorption, and freeze thaw cycles as key mechanisms controlling SOM sequestration.
+Everyone who works with soils should consider physical disconnection, sorption/desorption, and freeze-thaw cycles as key mechanisms controlling SOM sequestration.
 It is also important to understand that carbon inputs into soils are largely controlled by the rhizosphere.

 ![Figure 3.
 An emerging understanding of stabilization/destabilization processes has replaced humification theory.
 For full figure text see Schmidt et al. (2011) DOI: [10.1038/nature10386](https://www.nature.com/articles/nature10386)](https://media.springernature.com/m685/nature-assets/nature/journal/v478/n7367/images/nature10386-f3.2.jpg)